Sustainable Development Requires a Standardized Approach

-This teaching method will guide the student to progressively improve ‘Crease Control’ skills and will cultivate ‘Winner Within’ confidence by encouraging them to continuously activate the Actions of Discipline in a training environment that places primary value on the safe and gradual growth towards mastering in-game ARC3 Performance.
+This standardized approach will guide the student to progressively improve their technical and tactical skills within a training environment that places primary value on the safe and gradual growth towards mastering in-game ARC3 Performance.

-The student will receive reinforced teaching from defined Deliberate Training Strategies that will provide positive and constructive feedback with the objective of achieving cumulative improvement for sustainable development.
+Each student will be guided from our four standardized Deliberate Training Strategies and will receive the positive and constructive feedback necessary to achieve cumulative improvement for sustainable development.

 1) Training Profile

-Elite Level – students who demonstrate proficient mechanics along with strong physical qualities required to challenge skill progression at a ‘Dynamic’ and ‘Reaction’ training speed
+Elite Level – students who demonstrate proficient mechanics with strong physical qualities and can be challenged with high tempo tactical drills.

 2) Training Phases

-Training Phases are the stages of development that align with the Profiles and will guide the training focus.
-The stage of development will take into consideration the student’s chronological age, physical development and history of training experience.
+The Training Phase standards, categorize the development stages and define the training focus best suited for the student’s stage of development; and also takes into consideration their chronological age, physical development and history of training experience.

-Beginner stage (Fundamental Level) – Exploring and discovering the basic techniques in a safe and fun environment
+Beginner Stage – Exploring and discovering the basic techniques in a safe and fun environment

-Intermediate 1 stage (Fundamental Level) – Learning and understanding each technical skills towards constructing fundamental effectiveness through skill repetition
+Intermediate 1 Stage – Learning and understanding each technical skill and trains towards improving technical execution through individual skill repetition

-Intermediate 2 stage (Fundamental Level) – Refining technical execution and developing mechanical efficiency through the bridging of technical skills with repetition of controlled transitional movement
+Intermediate 2 Stage – Refining technical effectiveness and progressing mechanical efficiency through the bridging of multiple technical skills with repetition of controlled transitional movement

 3) Training Speed

-Isolate Training Speed – An ‘Isolate’ Training speed approach slows down the skill execution to target the development of one ore more execution keys.
+Isolate Method – An ‘Isolate’ Training speed approach slows down the skill execution to target the development of one ore more execution keys.
 This will encourage the Fundamental Level students to apply the mental engagement necessary when training with conscious focus.

-Reaction Training Speed – A ‘Reaction’ training speed approach constructively pushes the student’s Crease Control Qualities of Composure Command and Compete .
-With the use of ‘replicated shooter option game situations’ the student will be challenged to develop the vision needed to Read, Process and Execute.
+Reaction Method – A ‘Reaction’ training method challenges the student to improve Composure Command and Compete with the use of game simulated drills to develop the vision skills needed to Read, Process and Execute with consistency.

-The Profile Based Training Process will cultivate the student’s confidence by progressing the training to meet their age and stage of development.
+Our Profile Based Development Philosophy will cultivate the student’s confidence by progressing the training to meet their age and stage of development.